whytui/aoemod/CustomROR/CustomROR_README.txt

 - Fix discoveries count bug (AI players get a wrong discovery findings count and may win the game too early).
 - Fix artefacts capture bug: human player no longer capture artefacts faster than AI (occurs the first time an artefact is seen).
 - Fix gaia player (0) alert sound.
+- Fix many bugs with units behaviour, like AI units attacking an empty location on the map for no reason.
+- Fix kill* game crash when used with an invalid player

 Chat commands:
 - Type "t" or "time" in chat box to display system time (as a chat message)